We have previously posted an article on what an Intervention Order is. To view that article, click here.

 - Employment Implications

 Agreeing to an Intervention Order without admitting to the allegations made is a civil order and not a criminal matter.
-Therefore, most lawyers will advise you that it will have no implication on you unless you breach the order.
-However, there needs to be consideration taken because it can in fact affect your current and future employment prospects.
+Therefore, most lawyers will advise you that it will have no implication on you unless you breach the Intervention Order.
+However, consideration must be taken because it can affect your current and future employment prospects.

 Example Case Study – Client C.

-Unfortunately, Client C was unaware that there would be significant impacts on their future career pursuits in their chosen fields, in which they had spent a considerable amount of time and energy obtaining undergraduate and graduate qualifications.
+Unfortunately, Client C was unaware that there would be significant impacts on their future career pursuits in their chosen fields, in which they had spent considerable time and energy obtaining undergraduate and graduate qualifications.

-Client C wanted to use their qualifications to pursue work in a number of sectors including education, community services and possibly law enforcement.
-When seeking legal advice, Client C was advised that as the Intervention Order was not a criminal matter, agreeing to the Order without admission of the allegations would not affect these pursuits.
+Client C wanted to use their qualifications to pursue work in several sectors, including education, community services and possibly law enforcement.
+When seeking legal advice, Client C was advised that as the Intervention Order was not a criminal matter, agreeing to the Intervention Order without admission of the allegations would not affect these pursuits.

 Client C subsequently found out that:

-- The Victoria Police Guidelines state that a person who has a final intervention order against them, family violence or personal safety, whether it was after a finding by a Magistrate or by agreeing without admission to the facts, that person will be ineligible to apply for the police force for five years after the date of expiration of that order.
-This means that if you agreed to a two-year intervention order, without admitting to any of the allegations against you, you would be ineligible to apply for the police force for seven years from the date the order was finalised.
+- The Victoria Police guidelines state that a person who has a Final Intervention Order, Family Violence or Personal Safety Order against them, whether it was after a finding by a Magistrate or by agreeing without admission to the facts, that person will be ineligible to apply for the Police force for five years after the date of expiration of that Intervention Order.
+This means that if you agreed to a two-year Intervention Order without admitting to any of the allegations against you, you would be ineligible to apply for the Police force for seven years from when the Intervention Order was finalised.

 - The Australian Institute of Family Studies outlines what considerations are taken into account in each state when determining whether a Working with Children Clearance will be given.
-An example of the complications that arose for Client C is that in NSW and the ACT, intervention orders are taken into consideration when deciding whether a working with children’s clearance will be granted.
-For details on the considerations, clink on the following link:
+An example of the complications for Client C is that in NSW and the ACT, Intervention Orders are considered when deciding whether a Working with Children’s Clearance will be granted.
+For details on the considerations, click on the following link:

-- Some employers working in the disability and/or community sector require disclosure for any and all court appearances in which you have been involved which would include intervention order proceedings although they are civil in nature.
+- Some employers working in the disability and/or community sectors require disclosure of all Court appearances in which you have been involved, which would include Intervention Order proceedings, although they are civil in nature.

 Client C has applied for a re-hearing and successfully had the Intervention Order struck out.
 Unfortunately, as it was in place previously, the Police advised that Client C was still ineligible to apply for 5 years.
-However, Client C requested they review this decision and upon doing so, the police advised she was not prohibited from applying.
+However, Client C requested they review this decision, and upon doing so, the Police advised Client C was not prohibited from applying to the Police force.

 This is not an exhaustive list of complications that can arise or employment issues that might be impacted.
 Each profession may have its own requirements.
-Before consenting to an Intervention Order without admission, you should sure you have given every aspect proper consideration and investigate the impacts it may have on your current and future employment.
+Before consenting to an Intervention Order without admission, you should ensure that you have given every aspect proper consideration and investigate its impacts on your current and future employment.

-If you have any questions about the above information or you would like assistance in relation to Intervention Order matters, please contact Kirk Walker at firstname.lastname@example.org or on 5303 0282.
+If you have any questions about the above information or you would like assistance concerning Intervention Order matters, please get in touch with us on 5303 0281 or at firstname.lastname@example.org.